Skip to content

 First, choose three colors you will use.
 Then, use your brush to put some water on the page.
 Next, try to paint a cloud of color.
 Start with the lighter colors and end up with darker ones.

-Play with water, and move your journal so the water could run.
+Play with water, and move your journal so the water can run.
 Try to enjoy this process and observe how blending watercolors is visually pleasing.
 You’ll want to use them over and over again.
 When it comes to watercolors, resistance is futile.
 True story.

 Finally, choose a word that you think is beautiful and deep at the same time.
 Write it on the watercolor cloud as you find it in a dictionary, with the pronunciation and the meaning.